 that lifestyle interventions can prevent cognitive decline

-FINGER is the world’s first trial to demonstrate that multidomain lifestyle interventions can prevent dementia and cognitive decline.
+FINGER is the world’s first randomized trial to demonstrate that multidomain lifestyle interventions can prevent cognitive decline and dementia.
 The results were first published in the Lancet medical journal in 2015.

 Since then, research teams all over the world have built further on the FINGER study, and are adapting and testing the FINGER model in different settings and with different focuses.
 The World-Wide FINGERS network was established in 2017 to unite these teams and provide a platform for collaboration, data sharing, and harmonization.